dakow184/Machine-Learning-Approaches-to-Predict-the-Netflix-APP-Ratings/README.md

 8. [Limitations](#limitations)
 9. [Future Work](#future-work)

-This table of contents will help users navigate your `README.md` easily.

 ## Overview
 This project focuses on predicting Netflix user ratings from reviews posted on the Google Play Store, utilizing machine learning and natural language processing (NLP) techniques.
 The data spans from 2017 to 2023, capturing user sentiment before, during, and after the COVID-19 pandemic.
 The goal of the project is to analyze how users rate Netflix and identify key issues, enabling Netflix to enhance its services.